Planning your trip in Botswana

-Standard Immunization is requirements for Botswana and up-to-date information should be obtained from your local health department.
+Standard Immunization is a requirement for Botswana and up-to-date information should be obtained from your local health department as to what is required.
 It is the guest’s sole responsibility to ensure that they have had all necessary inoculations, immunizations and medications prior to departure.

 It is the guest’s obligation to ensure that he/she is medically fit to participate in travel i.e. for walking and activities where a reasonable level of fitness is required.